OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0076.md

 To effectively review disassembled native code, it's important to have a basic understanding of the [Objective-C runtime](https://developer.apple.com/documentation/objectivec/objective-c_runtime "Objective-C runtime").
 Functions like `_objc_msgSend` and `_objc_release` are particularly significant within the Objective-C runtime.

-In addition to what you've learned in ["Disassembling Native Code"](MASTG-TECH-0068.md "Disassembling Native Code"), we will apply these concepts using the [UnCrackable App for iOS Level 1](../../apps/ios/MASTG-APP-0025.md "UnCrackable App for iOS Level 1").
+In addition to what you've learned in @MASTG-TECH-0068, we will apply these concepts using @MASTG-APP-0025.
 The objective of this app is to find a secret string hidden within its binary.

 The application features a simple home screen, allowing user interaction by inputting custom strings into the provided text field.
 Our goal is to reverse engineer the app to uncover the hidden secret string.